It's time to lay out the Satsop River section. The layout design given and druthers of this section is identified in Station 14 Satsop River.

 bent a distance of 15 feet apart.
 In HO scale that's a bit less than 2

 inches per bent.
-Five bents and a wood abutment is about 10 inches.
+Five bents and a wood abutment are about 10 inches.
 See Satsop River Bridge N5 (Timber Pile Trestle) and Satsop River Bridge N5 (Wood Bulkhead) for construction details.

 5. I